ulfschneider/ulf.website/content/posts/2024-07-20-prerender-pages.md

 </script>
 ```

-To suggest pages for prerendering described by selectors, it´s possible to:
+To suggest pages for prerendering described by selectors, it's possible to:

 ```js
 <script type="speculationrules">